DJ824/orderbook-reconstruction/README.md

 - Clion has a pretty cool profiling tool, which I used to optimize the performance.
 - <img width="923" alt="image" src="https://github.com/user-attachments/assets/f483cfaf-81fe-4103-856b-de2130ac2f45">
 - We see here that dynamically allocating new orders in the add limit order function takes up a considerable amount of time, with this implementation the performance was around 5 seconds.
-I implemented an order pool, preallocating 1000000 orders in a vector, and by integrating it, was able to shave almost 50%, which I thought was pretty neat.
+I implemented an order pool, preallocating 1000000 orders in a vector, and by integrating it, was able to shave almost 50%.